Quickstart: Create an Azure Cognitive Search service in the portal

-- Click the plus sign ("+") in the top left corner.
+Click the plus sign ("+ Create Resource") in the top-left corner.

-A service name is part of the URL endpoint against which API calls are issued.
-Type your service name in the URL field.
+In Instance Details, provide a service name in the URL field.
+The name is part of the URL endpoint against which API calls are issued:

 Service name requirements:

-- no dash ("-") as the first 2 characters or last single character
+- Do not use dashes ("-") in the first 2 characters or as the last single character

 Create your service